AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 1. A way to detect collisions between projectiles/mobs and the player.
 2. A way to hurt the player.
 Let's call this method `LoseHealth(int amount)`.

+If you want to see this demo in action, check out [Embody](https://github.com/cap4053-cheeky-pixels/EmbodyGame), a game I developed with some classmates for the Artificial Intelligence for Games class at the University of Florida.

 {% include linkedHeading.html heading="How to Make a Player Flash When Taking Damage (with Coroutines!)" level=2 %}